 Lake Somerset is a very popular recreation destination, with a wide variety of activities and facilities available.
 There are three main recreation areas: The Spit, Kirkleagh and Somerset Park Day Use Area.

-Boating permits are required for Lake Somerset.
+Boating permits are not required for Lake Somerset.
 A SIPS permit is required for fishing at Lake Somerset.
 Visit the Fisheries website for information and to purchase your permit.

 Due to the safety risks posed by submerged hazards, a 6 knot speed limit in the northern part of Lake Somerset has been endorsed by Marine Safety Queensland (MSQ).
 Signage will be erected at all launch points advising of the 6 knot speed limit area.
 Seqwater staff will continue to actively patrol the lake, and will monitor speeding this northern area.
 Details of the boundaries of the zone can be viewed here.

 Please note that shoreline fishing and boating are permitted at the appropriate sections of the designated recreation areas.
 Other areas of the shoreline may be private land or may be subject to re-vegetation projects, and access to that land is not permitted for shoreline fishing nor for launching, retrieving or beaching vessels.